-There are now 42 million people who identify as Black or African American living in America, making up 12% of the total population.
-According to the most recent American Community Survey, the Black population in Rhode Island is 58,680 - at 5.5% of the total population of Rhode Island.
+Roughly 42 million people identifying as Black or African American live in the United States, making up 12% of the total population.
+According to the most recent American Community Survey, the Black population in Rhode Island is 54,225 – at 4.9% of the total population of Rhode Island.

 We agree.